As an Amazon Associate, I earn from qualifying purchases.

 All of my muffins use the muffin method for mixing and baking.
 No mixer is needed.

-Place your ripe banana on a plate and mash it with a fork until it is very wet in appearance with only small lumps remaining.
+STEP 1: Place your ripe banana on a plate and mash it with a fork until it is very wet in appearance with only small lumps remaining.

-Add the gluten free flour, sugar, baking powder, salt, cinnamon and nutmeg to a large mixing bowl.
+STEP 2: Add the gluten free flour, sugar, baking powder, salt, cinnamon and nutmeg to a large mixing bowl.
 Whisk together until well mixed.

-Crack your egg in a second bowl.
+STEP 3: Crack your egg in a second bowl.
 Whisk it until it's frothy like soap bubbles.
 Then add the milk, oil, and vanilla to the beaten egg and whisk until smooth.

-Add the wet ingredients to the dry ingredients.
+STEP 4: Add the wet ingredients to the dry ingredients.
 Fold together about 10 strokes with a spatula.

-Add the mashed banana and chopped walnuts to the muffin batter.
+STEP 5: Add the mashed banana and chopped walnuts to the muffin batter.
 Fold together about 5 more strokes until evenly mixed.

 How long to bake gluten free banana muffins?

 When using the muffin method, you want a higher temperature in your over.
 I bake these at 375 degrees F, no fan.
 The high temperature helps the tops cook before the inside is done.
 When the inside continues to cook, it pushes the tops up creating a nice dome.
 In my oven, this takes about 27-28 minutes.
-Check the muffins are done by gently poking the top with your finger.
-If it bounces right back then they are ready, if it leaves a small indentation then cook a minute or two longer before checking again.

 Storage